AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 **The installation of the Technical Analysis Package is required in order to access this indicator.**

 ### Description
-The Reversal Bars indicator assists you in finding reversal bars within the chart.
+The Reversal Bars indicator helps the trader find reversal bars within a chart.
-The indicator has a plot and will output the value of 1 for long reversal bars, -1 for short reversal bars and 0 for none.
-You are able to make several changes such as colors, display arrows etc.
+The indicator has a plot, and outputs the value 1 for long reversal bars, -1 for short reversal bars and 0 when there are none present.
+Traders can make several adjustments such as colors, arrows that are shown, etc.

 ### Interpretation
 The interpretation of reversal bars is described in M. Voight’s book.